Skip to main content Skip to navigation

 The Politics of Papua Project

-The Politics of Papua Project at the University of Warwick conducts research and provides informed political analysis to policymakers, in order to facilitate a peaceful resolution to the conflict in West Papua.
+The Politics of Papua Project at the University of Warwick conducts research on Indigenous rights in Papua and provides informed political analysis to policymakers, in order to facilitate a peaceful resolution to the conflict in Papua.
 We collaborate with researchers around the world, including at the Papuan Cenderawasih University.
-Our research has been cited by several policymakers and politicians, including the Rt Hon Jeremy Corbyn MP.
-We have received funding from the ESRC, the Warwick Impact Fund, and the Global Partnerships Fund (PI Keith Hyams, CoI Claire Smith £46,567).
+We have advised UK and international parliamentarians, the Leader of the Labour Party, the FCDO, and the Indonesian Ambassador to the UK.
+Our research has been cited by several policymakers and politicians, including MPs.

-Since 1969, West Papua has been part of Indonesia.
-However, a movement in West Papua led by Indigenous Papuans asserts an ongoing right to self-determination, based on evidence that the ‘Act of Free Choice’ consultation by which West Papua was incorporated into Indonesia was coercive and did not meet international standards.
+Since 1969, Papua has been part of Indonesia.
+However, a movement in Papua led by Indigenous Papuans asserts an ongoing right to self-determination.
 The ongoing conflict in the region, between the Indonesian military and Indigenous Papuans, is estimated to have killed at least a hundred thousand Papuans.
-Concerns have been expressed about human rights violations and lack of media access to the region.
-Our aim is to provide informed and rigorous academic analysis, in collaboration with Papuan and other researchers, that can help all parties move closer to a peaceful and sustainable resolution of the conflict, and to help build institutions to support development in West Papua.
-To this end, the project has a strong practical focus, engaging closely with British and International MPs and other policy-makers in order to best inform future decision-making on the issue.
+Our aim is to provide informed and rigorous academic analysis, in collaboration with Papuan and other researchers, that can help all parties move closer to a peaceful and sustainable resolution of the conflict, and to help build institutions to support development in Papua.

 Politics of Papua WebsiteLink opens in a new window